TildeAsterisk/Physicanim/README.md

-PhysicAnimata by Tilde Asterisk ~*
+Physica Animata by Tilde Asterisk ~*
 =======
 Active Ragdoll Character Toolkit
-PhysicAnimata is an active ragdoll system that allows for characters to play physics driven animations.
+Physica Animata is an active ragdoll system that allows for characters to play physics driven animations.
 (Works with Mixamo.)

 .